Nurtch/rubix/README.md

 # Installation
 ```
-pip install rubix
+!pip install rubix
 ```
 For your Jupyter/JupyterHub setup, just execute the following at the top of any notebook.
 Rubix also comes pre-installed with [nurtch](http://nurtch.com) multi-user Jupyter setup.

 # Usage
 Complete documentation is linked above.
-These are a few example usage of the library.
+Here are some usage examples.

 ### Plot Cloudwatch Metrics
 ![Cloudwatch Metrics Example](http://docs.nurtch.com/en/latest/_images/plot_metric_example.png)